Yidna/redatabbit/README.md

 ```shell
 $ npm run dev						# Starts up both the frontend webpack server and the backend express server for the api
 ```
+This will start the webpack server on port 3000 and the express server on port 9001.